Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning

-The proof consists of first showing that the task of detecting a given gradient is equivalent to solving a certain instance of subset sum (\Secref{sec:equivalence}) and then showing that these instances are hard (\Secref{sec:hardness}).
-In the proof we allow the server to know which of the messages sent by the users are of the type \(\tilde{g}_i^t\) and which are of the type \(s^t_{ik}\).
-This is the case when using the more efficient way of sending the \(s^t_{ik}\) as random seeds instead of vector (see \Secref{sec:efficiency}).
-Since the \(s^t_{ik}\) arrive in a random order and are all independent and identically distributed, from the server's perspective they just form one big multiset of messages, and the \(\tilde{g}_i^t\) form another multiset, which we will together denote by \(M^t=(\msetl a_1^t,\dots,a_N^t\msetr, \msetl b_1^t,\dots,b_{NK}^t\msetr)\), where we use the notation \(\msetl\cdot\msetr\) for multisets.
-The complexity guarantee we give is based on the multi\hyp dimensional subset sum problem \cite{emiris2017approximating,impagliazzo1996efficient}: \begin{definition}[\(d\)\hyp dimensional Decisional Subset Sum Problem] Given \(n\) vectors \(V=\msetl v_1, \dots, v_n\msetr\) and a vector \(w\) in \(\Z_{2^m}^d\), decide whether there exists a submultiset \(\tilde{V}\subset V\) such that \(\sum_{v\in \tilde{V}} v = w\). \end{definition} Note that we can reduce the search version of this problem (finding a suitable \(\tilde{V}\)) to the decision version and the other way around \cite{kabanets16}.
-We will now show that the problem instances described in Thm. \ref{thm:main} are equivalent to a certain set of \(d\)\hyp dimensional Subset Sum (\(d\)\hyp SSS) instances, and will then show that these instances are computationally hard.
+In the proof of \Thmref{thm:main} we allow the server to know which of the messages sent by the users are of the type \(\tilde{s}_i\) and which are of the type \(-r_{ik}\).
+This is the case when using the more efficient way of sending the \(-r_{ik}\) as random seeds instead of vectors (see \Secref{sec:efficiency}).
+Since the \(-r_{ik}\) arrive in a random order and are all independent and identically distributed, from the server's perspective they just form one big multiset of messages, and the \(\tilde{s}_i\) form another multiset, which we will together denote by \(M=(\msetl a_1,\dots,a_N\msetr, \msetl b_1,\dots,b_{NK}\msetr)\), where we use the notation \(\msetl\cdot\msetr\) for multisets.
+The complexity guarantee we give is based on the multi\hyp dimensional subset sum problem \cite{emiris2017approximating,impagliazzo1996efficient}: \begin{definition}[\(d\)\hyp dimensional Decisional Subset Sum Problem, \(d\)\hyp SSS] Given \(n\) vectors \(V=\msetl v_1, \dots, v_n\msetr\) and a vector \(w\) in \(\Z_{2^m}^d\), decide whether there exists a submultiset \(\tilde{V}\subset V\) such that \(\sum_{v\in \tilde{V}} v = w\). \end{definition} Note that we can reduce the search version of this problem (finding a suitable \(\tilde{V}\)) to the decision version and the other way around \cite{kabanets16}.
+We will now show that the problem instances described in Thm. \ref{thm:main} are equivalent to a certain set of \(d\)\hyp dimensional Subset Sum (\(d\)\hyp SSS) instances.
+In \Appref{sec:app_proof}, we show that these instances are computationally hard.